The Myth of Free Speech

 Preface

-Most nations insist they possess free speech, pointing to their constitutions as a shield against the accusation of tyranny.
-This insistence, however, is nothing more than mythology.
+Most polities insist they possess free speech, pointing to their constitutions as proof.
+But the devil, as always, is in the details.

 Continental Free Speech

-European countries have never been known for a high tolerance for disagreeable speech.
+European nations have never been known for a high tolerance for disagreeable speech.

-Post-WW2, nations like Germany and France built their identities on the concept of “militant liberal democracy”, the idea that freedom (in their narrow definition) must be protected from its own enemies.
-This created an environment where speech is a privilege granted by the state, revocable if it threatens the “public order”.
+Post-WW2, countries like Germany and France built their identities on the concept of “militant liberal democracy”.
+Freedom, in their narrow definition, must be protected from its enemies.
+This created an environment where speech is a privilege granted by the state, revocable at will.

 American Ideal

-Across the Atlantic, the American ideal stands in stark contrast, at least at first glance.
-The First Amendment is a very real and consequential thing.
+The First Amendment is real and it has consequences, unlike the paper promises of Europe.
 It’s one of the best products of the Enlightenment.
-For two centuries, it has protected some fine gentlemen much of the world would happily jail: Nazis marching in Skokie, flag burners, or the creators of degenerate, socially harmful art.
+For two centuries, it has protected many good people alongside some questionable gentlemen much of the world would happily jail.
+The most notorious examples are Nazis marching in Skokie, flag burners, and creators of art perceived as degenerate or socially harmful.

-But constitution can only get you so far.
-In general, there are many things you can say in the US without serious legal consequences, but there are clear red lines you aren’t supposed to cross.
+But the constitution can only get you so far.
+There are many things you can say in the US without serious legal consequences, but there are clear red lines you aren’t supposed to cross.

 Reality Check